Purgatorio: Beatrice's arrival

 pure and prepared to climb unto the stars.

 Location, shape, and size

 Scholars have long debated the location, shape, and size of various geographic features in the Divine Comedy using astronomical and geometric calculations.

 Dante tells us that Mount Purgatory is at the antipodes of Jerusalem, in the South Pacific.

 In the Renaissance, Antonio Manetti and Alessandro Vellutello proposed models which Galileo Galilei refuted in his On the Shape, Location, and Size of Dante's Inferno.
 In the 20th century, Rodolfo Benini and Ideale Capasso, and in the 21st, Claudio Facciolo contributed to the debate.
 The calculations result in an area between 115.6 and 1243 km² and a height between 11.4 and 192 km high.
 The slope would have been between 23° and 37°.

+In the 21st century, Erwan Dianteill introduced a different perspective, based on medieval geomancy.
+Following the geomancy manuals of Bartolomeo da Parma, Dianteill argues that the shape of the mountain of the Purgatorio follows a series of triplicities and "geomantic shields".
+Indeed, one of the geomantic figures is called "Mons Excelsus", ("Highest Mountain") according to Bartolomeo da Parma.

 In the arts

 The Divine Comedy has been a source of inspiration for numerous artists for over seven centuries.
 While references to the Inferno are the most common, there are also references to the Purgatorio.
 Franz Liszt's Symphony to Dante's Divina Commedia (1856) has a "Purgatorio" movement, as does Robert W. Smith's The Divine Comedy (2006).
 Chaucer and others have referenced the Purgatorio in their writing.
 Many visual artists have depicted scenes from the Purgatorio, including Gustave Doré, John Flaxman, Dante Gabriel Rossetti, John William Waterhouse, and William Blake.